 More compassionate people for a more compassionate world.

-Outward Bound California was founded to rebalance the lack of high quality and culturally responsive social-emotional learning opportunities in schools and communities and the disparity in access to healing power of natural spaces, particularly for youth of color and those from low-income communities.
+Outward Bound California was founded to rebalance the lack of high quality social-emotional learning opportunities in schools and communities and the disparity in access to healing power of natural spaces, particularly for youth of color and those from low-income communities.
 We believe that all people should have safe access to the outdoors and culturally relevant and responsive educational programming.

 We want to create an equitable and inclusive organizational culture where all staff members feel represented and honored for their identities and lived experiences.
 We examine how power, bias, race and other aspects of identity impact our work with each other and in our programs.
 We work to build a culture where we are always learning and improving toward a vision for equity and belonging for all staff and students.